ets-labs/python-dependency-injector/docs/catalogs/declarative.rst

     contains some callable object, that returns particular instance as a result of its call.

-Here is an simple example of declarative catalog with several factories:
+Here is an simple example of defining declarative catalog with several
+factories:

 .. image:: /images/catalogs/declarative.png
     :width: 85%